punchplatform/kooker/README.md

 Then, open you browser and go to the `ARTEFACT SERVER` url and import the provided example artifacts `examples/test-parsers-1.0.0-artefact.zip` thanks to the `Upload artifacts` button

-Finnaly, launch your punchline using this example resource :
+Finally, execute your punchline using the command below:

 ```sh
 kubectl apply -f examples/stormline_with_resource_example.yaml -n kast